 - Key letter "A" (for add) in the first blank.
-This should be the same item number used on the A19 screen for the item you are purchasing. - In the Free Item column, key the FSBD catalog number of the item you are requesting for free. - Press enter and the titles should appear automatically. - Key the quantity you are requesting as free under the SPC column. - The Reg column is for the quantities you will automatically receive If you have purchased enough to qualify for free items. - Disregard the Bck column. - F5 is a choice at the bottom of the screen, so press F5. - Press F9 to go to the next screen.
+This should be the same item number used on the A19 screen for the item you are purchasing. - In the Free Item column, key the FSBD catalog number of the item you are requesting for free. - Press enter and the titles should appear automatically. - Key the quantity you are requesting as free under the SPC column. - The Reg column is for the quantities you will automatically receive if you have purchased enough to qualify for free items. - Disregard the Bck column. - F5 is a choice at the bottom of the screen, so press F5. - Press F9 to go to the next screen.

-A18 Budget Entry Screen (MUST be revisited again at this point):

-Return to the A18 screen to complete and verify the budget information.
+A18 Budget Entry Screen: Must be revisited at this point to verify the accuracy of the budget line.

-- Enter the amount being expended against the budget line on the top blank under the word Amount (located just to the right of center screen). - Press Enter. - The amount showing under the letters "Diff" should be zero.
+- Enter the amount being expended against the budget line on the top blank under the word Amount (located just to the right of center screen). - Press ENTER. - The amount showing under the letters "Diff" should be zero.
 If there is an amount showing, something is incorrect and MUST be corrected before the order can be approved and processed. - Verify that the amount being charged to the budget line is the same as the amount of the items ordered.